 Forum volunteers are also not given access to commercial products, so they would not know why your commercial theme or plugin is not working properly.
 This is one other reason why volunteers forward you to the commercial product's vendors.
 The vendors are responsible for supporting their commercial product.

-If you leave the forums and can't find your thread when you get back, you can see a list of all the threads you have contributed to, and started, on your profile page.
-To view your profile click on "View your profile" link in the upper right of the blue header at the top of every forum page.
+If you leave the forums and can't find your thread when you get back, you can see a list of all the threads you've been involved in on your profile page.
+To view your profile click on the "View your profile" link in the upper right of the header at the top of every forum page.

 Note: The "View your profile" link is only available after you log in.
 You might want to login now, if you haven't already.

 If you are here to help others, you can view a quick list of unanswered topics by using the "No Replies" link at the bottom of the front page.
-The "No Replies" filter is often used by folk to find questions to answer next.
-This is also a good reason why you shouldn't bump your topics.
+The "No Replies" filter is often used by folks to find questions to answer next.
+This is also a good reason why nobody should bump their topics.
 Bumping is discouraged and bumps may be deleted by the moderators.

-If you're helping out, do your best to fully assist the person having the issues, and do not use your support as an excuse to promote your own site/themes/plugins.
+If you're helping out, do your best to fully assist the person having the issues, and don't use your support as an excuse to promote your own site/themes/plugins.
 That behavior is frowned upon.